tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_lambda.md

 This resource expects the name of the function.

-### Propertie
+`Propertie`

-All properties as defined by the [Aws::lambda::Types::GetFunctionResponse](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/Lambda/Types/GetFunctionResponse.html)
+: All properties as defined by the [Aws::lambda::Types::GetFunctionResponse](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/Lambda/Types/GetFunctionResponse.html)

 ## Examples